Core Curriculum Requirements

 Social Sciences (6 credits)

 The social sciences core curriculum requirement is fulfilled by successfully completing two courses of three semester hours each in psychology, sociology, economics, or political science.
 The two courses must be in different disciplines.
-Upon completion of the core curriculum in the social sciences, students will be able to:- Name and describe ethical and/or normative perspectives and concepts in the social science discipline;

 - Recognize ethical and/or normative issues in a variety of settings;